farmdawgnation/lift-newrelic/README.md

 ## About Me

 My name is Matt Farmer.
-By day, I ship code at [Domino Data Lab](http://dominodatalab.com).
-By night I work on projects like the [Lift Framework](http://github.com/lift/framework) and others.
+By night, I'm a committer and evangelist for the [Lift Framework](http://github.com/lift/framework) and I enjoy beer and open source software.